 Valley Metro uses a regularly scheduled cleaning process for transit fleet and public spaces.
 With the advent of COVID-19 in the U.S., we are enhancing the cleaning and disinfecting regimens on public transit.

-At light rail stations, fare vending machines, handrails, water fountains, call boxes, seats and armrests are cleaned daily and disinfected.
+At light rail stations, fare vending machines, handrails, water fountains, call boxes, seats and armrests are disinfected daily with an anti-viral solution.

 Paratransit vehicles are being cleaned with a broad-spectrum disinfectant nightly.
 Drivers are also wiping down high touch areas with disinfectant throughout the day.